voschezang/coding-handbook/collaboration/presence.md

 ## Sharing experience

 The experience of a person in the present moment.
 From surface-level to to deep, personal information.
+See [experience](../psychology/experience.md).

 - **Surrounding**. *Where are you?*
 - **Activity** *What are you doing?
 What are you not doing?*